 Only in recent years has Australia joined the global movement of farmers’ markets, a venture spurred by the urbanisation of agriculture and supermarket boom.
 It wasn’t until 1995 that Elizabeth Taylor opened Sydney’s first market at Frenchs Forest.
 Taylor was also responsible for opening England’s first organic food market, the Spitalfields Market, in 1992…Since 1995, nearly 100 farmers’ markets have opened across Australia, with ones such as Bondi Beach Market, Bundeena Markets by the Sea and the Pyrmont Growers’ Market particularly enjoying success.

 It’s a popularity that can be accredited to not only the heightened awareness of monoculture, but also television and local government initiatives to promote the event as social and fun.
 With an estimated annual turnover of 40 million dollars, farmers’ markets are providing economic benefits which are attracting more and more government support.
 Unfortunately it’s also this success that has generated some doubt of the future of farmers’ markets and what is to be expected in the next generation.

 The farmer’s market movement gained pace around the turn of the century, with the formation of the Australian Farmers’ Market Association.
-Mr. Eade has informed me that NSW Farmers Market started their first farmers’ market at Morpeth in 1999.
+Mr. Eade has informed me that NSW farmers started their first farmers’ market at Morpeth in 1999.
 With farmers, no onsellers, he stresses.
 They then commenced the Original Fine Food Market at the Honeysuckle Railway Sheds in Newcastle in March 2000 followed by markets at Mt Penang Farmers Market and Newcastle City.
-Around the same time the Pyrmont Growers’ Market and the Fox Studio markets at Moore Park began.
+Around the same time, the Pyrmont Growers’ Market and the Fox Studio markets at Moore Park began.